How Does Tithi Shape Your Personality?

 Ashtami (8th Tithi): 84° – 96°

-Shukla: You feel things deeply and face reality head-on.
-Challenges don’t scare you; they wake you up.
-But not every lesson has to come through struggle.
+Shukla: You feel deeply and face tough situations head-on.
+Challenges don’t frighten you; they wake you up.
+But not every lesson has to be learned through struggle.
+Learning can also come quietly.
+Peace and stability teach just as much when you stop confusing calm with being stuck.

-Lesson: Stay present while staying calm.
-When people feel understood, they trust your clarity instead of fearing it.
+Krishna: You bring order when things feel chaotic.
+Detaching helps you think clearly, but it can sometimes seem like you’re distant.
+Stay present while staying calm.
+When people feel seen, they trust your clarity instead of fearing it.

 Dashami (10th Tithi): 108° – 120°

-Shukla: You prefer order and clarity in both life and relationships.
-Predictability soothes you, but rigidity can make you anxious.
+Shukla: You like structure and clarity in life and relationships.
+Predictability comforts you, but too much can make you anxious.
+Give room for a few unknowns.
+Flexibility often brings surprises that no plan could have prepared you for.

 Ekadashi (11th Tithi): 120° – 132°

 Shukla: You prefer simplicity.
 Too much noise or emotion drains you quickly.
-You detach when things feel messy because peace helps you think clearly.
-But sometimes, detachment turns into avoidance.
+When things feel messy, you tend to detach because peace and order helps you think clearly.
+But sometimes, that detachment becomes avoidance.
+The lesson?
+Don’t rush to silence what you’re feeling.
+Sit with those emotions until they make sense.
+You’ll understand them faster if you stop trying to stay “fine” all the time.

 Dwadashi (12th Tithi): 132° – 144°